 Consider the age and condition of your boiler and heating system, whether they're covered by guarantees, and how reliable you think they are.

 If you don’t have cover for your boiler or central heating system, you’ll need to cover the cost yourself – and it can be expensive.

 If your boiler or central heating was recently replaced, it might still be under guarantee or warranty.
 If the guarantee has expired, but the heating system is still relatively new, you might be better off with a lower level of cover, because emergencies or breakdowns are less likely to happen.

-Taking out a policy may mean that you pay more overall.
-But it’s the peace of mind, and not having to stress about finding a decent heating technician on 24 hour call-out, that you’re paying for, as much as parts and labour.
+Taking out an insurance policy can mean that you pay more overall.
+But you’re paying for the peace of mind of not having to find a decent heating technician on 24 hour call-out, not just parts and labour.

 If you’re a tenant, you don’t need it.
 It’s your landlord’s responsibility to keep the boiler and central heating safe and in good working order.

 A policy can provide peace of mind that you won't be left for long without heating or hot water.
 Check any exclusions listed on your policy though.
 They’ll vary between providers.